jbowkett/CV/README.md

 ### Profile

-A professional, hands-on technical lead with almost 20 years software development experience predominantly using Java in various finance-related enterprise environments.
-I always strive to employ TDD/BDD practices and SOLID design to produce clean code.
+A professional, hands-on technical lead and architect with almost 20 years software development experience predominantly using Java in various finance-related enterprise environments.
+A strong advocate of TDD and BDD practices and SOLID design to deliver clean code in continuously.

-I am an Associate at the Graduate Developer Community, attending both GDC and LJC events and conferences.

 ### Employment History

-**January 2015 - Present • Principal Consultant • [Excelian][], London**
+**January 2015 - Present • Senior Principal Consultant, Head of Engineering, Digital Consulting • [Excelian][], London**

 Excelian is the financial services vertical for Luxoft.
-The Technical Consulting Practice specialise in delivering large outsourced projects using mainly cloud and big data technologies.
+The Digital Consulting Practice specialise in delivering large outsourced projects using best-in-breed digital technologies - UI/UX, AI/ML, cloud/devops and big/fast data technologies.

+* Head of Engineering for Digital Consulting - responsible for project intitiation, architecture, design and development process for new projects.
-* Technical Lead for Credit Agricole - Lead developer for 50-person team to deliver Mifid II transaction reporting.
-Employed an event-driven microservices architecture using Kafka as the message bus to enable horizontal scaling for the data loading application.
+* Technical Lead for Credit Agricole - Lead developer for a 60-person team to deliver Mifid II transaction reporting.
+Employed an event-driven, orchestrated microservices architecture using Kafka as the message bus to enable horizontal scaling and resilience for the data loading application.
 * Lead Blockchain engineer responsible for establishing the blockchain practice and Luxoft's presence in the marketplace writing articles, example code, podcasts and conference appearances, in addition to leading the nearshore team.
 * Senior Developer for Lloyds Banking Group fixed income rates team - used the 29 West Ultra Low Latency messaging bus to deliver applications.
 * Lead architect for a review of a failing market risk project.
+* Represented the company to many clients, preparing presales and proposal materials to cover topics such as UI, blockchain and devops/continuous delivery.
 * Founded and led the internal development community to mentor ~20 other consultants in development best practices and continual learning.
 * Core contributor to [Mache][] - A Java open source in-memory cache, backed by Cassandra, MongoDB or Couchbase.
 * Represented the company to potential blockchain partners and industry analysts.
-* Wrote various articles for the tech spark magazine and blog posts on microservices, blockchain, Mache and the developer community.
+* Published various articles for magazines and blog posts on microservices, blockchain, Mache and the developer community.
-* Presented at conferences.
-* Line managed 4 direct reports (each having 2 of their own - overall responsible for 10 employees).
+* Directly managed 10 employees.

 **September 2014 - December 2014 • Proton Consultant • [Prosperity Capital Management][], London**